unicode-org/message-format-wg/docs/goals.md

     escape sequences, whitespace, markup, as well as parsing errors.

 3. A specification for a one-to-one mapping between the data model and XLIFF.
-    _Note: not part of the LDML45 release._
+    _Note: This deliverable is not included in the LDML46.1 Final Candidate release._

-4. A specification for resolving messages at runtime, including runtime errors.
+5. A specification for resolving messages at runtime, including runtime errors.

-5. A conformance test suite for parsing and formatting messages sufficient to ensure implementations can validate conformance to the specification(s) provided.
+6. A conformance test suite for parsing and formatting messages sufficient to ensure implementations can validate conformance to the specification(s) provided.

-6. A determination that there are at least two interoperable independent implementations compliant with the conformance test suite in order to demonstrate that the specification(s) are practical and meet requirements.
+7. A determination that there are at least two interoperable independent implementations compliant with the conformance test suite in order to demonstrate that the specification(s) are practical and meet requirements.